 If needed, both examination boards will discuss cases.
-Furthermore, Module 6 is fully organised by B-ID; requests regarding that module should be directed at B-ID's examination board.
+Furthermore, Module 6 is fully organised by B-ID; requests regarding that module should be directed at B-ID's examination board6.
 Fraud cases within Module 6 are handled by the examination board of B-ID.
-Module 8 is shared by IEM with AM and CE.
-The programmes use different module and course codes.
-Therefore, the B-IEM examination board is responsible for cases regarding IEM students taking the IEM module (202000424 and its study units).